Competing Topological Orders in the nu=12/5 Quantum Hall State

-The preceding discussion of the spectral properties of the Coulomb Hamiltonian in the 2LL reveals clear evidence of the existence of an incompressible state at $\nu=12/5$ with $S=2$, consistent with the BS state.
-However, finding such a state at the same filling fraction and shift as a proposed candidate is still only circumstantial evidence, and more direct evidence is necessary to establish the BS state as an accurate description.
-We therefore consider the overlap of the ground-state wavefunction of Eq.~(\ref{eq:BS_12_5}) with the exact ground-state wavefunction obtained for the same shift on the sphere.
-As shown in Fig.~\ref{fig:overlaps}a), these overlaps reach as high as $0.989(2)$ for $N_{e}=8$ and remain as large as $0.83(2)$ for the largest system considered ($N_{e}=14$) at $\delta V_1 = 0$.
+To provide direct evidence that the incompressible states we find at $S=2$ (for small system sizes) are in the BS state's universality class, we compute the overlap of the trial wave function of Eq.~(\ref{eq:BS_12_5}) with the exact ground-state wave function obtained at $S=2$ on the sphere.
+As shown in Fig.~\ref{fig:overlaps}a), these overlaps reach as high as $0.989(2)$ for $N_{e}=8$ and remain as large as $0.83(2)$ at $\delta V_1 = 0$ for $N_{e}=14$, the largest system considered, where there are $11,463$ states in the $L^2=0$ subspace.
 Again, we manipulated the first pseudopotential coefficient $V_1$ around the Coulomb potential of a thin 2DEG in 2LL to obtain a simple parametrization of the relevant interactions.
 The largest values of the overlap are obtained at slightly positive values of $\delta V_1 \simeq 0.01$.
-The numerical evaluation of the overlap integral was undertaken by a Monte-Carlo sampling of $\mathcal{O}=\int d(z_1,\ldots,z_N) \Psi_\text{exact}^* \Psi_\text{trial}$ in position space.
+Our numerical evaluation of the overlap integrals were undertaken by Monte-Carlo sampling in position space.
 The composite fermion part $\Psi^\text{(CF)}_\frac{2}{3}$ of the trial state in Eq.~(\ref{eq:BS_12_5}) was generated as a Slater determinant of individually projected CF orbitals~\cite{Jain97} at negative effective flux~\cite{Moller05}.
-The rate-limiting step is the evaluation of the exact wavefunction, which requires calculating a number of Slater determinants equal to the dimension of the Hilbert-subspace $D_{L_{z}=0}$ projected onto fixed $L_z=0$.
-For our largest system, $N_{e}=14$, we have $D_{L_{z}=0}\simeq 1.9\times 10^7$.
+The rate-limiting step is the evaluation of the exact wave function, which requires calculating a number of Slater determinants equal to the dimension $D_{L_{z}=0}$ of the $L_z=0$ subspace ($D_{L_{z}=0}\simeq 1.9\times 10^7$ for $N_{e}=14$).

 The MR state may be regarded as one representative of an entire family of weakly paired CF states~\cite{Read00,Moller08a}.
-Similarly, this holds true for the BS states that are derived from the MR state by condensation of quasiparticles.
-Other representatives in either class of paired states can be obtained explicitly by varying the pair wavefunction~\cite{Moller08a}.
-In this variational approach, we introduce a number of parameters $g_k$ to replace the pair-wavefunction as follows:
+This is also true for the BS states that are derived from the MR state.
+Other representatives in either class of paired states can be obtained explicitly by varying the pair wave function~\cite{Moller08a}.
+In this approach, we introduce a number of variational parameters $g_k$ and replace the $p_x -i p_y$ pair wave function as follows: